Attapulgite / Fullers Earth

 Erected 2008 by Friends of Attapulgus High School.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Attapulgus (about 700 feet away, measured in a direct line); Attapulgus High School (about 700 feet away); Attapulgus Cemetery Inc. (approx. ¼ mile away); Attapulgus Presbyterian Cemetery (approx. 0.3 miles away); Amsterdam, Georgia / Shade Grown Tobacco (approx. 3½ miles away); Gragg Lumber Company (approx. 3½ miles away); Charles James Munnerlyn / “Refuge” (approx. 8 miles away); Village of Fowltown (approx. 8.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Attapulgus (about 700 feet away, measured in a direct line); Attapulgus High School (about 700 feet away); Attapulgus Cemetery Inc. (approx. ¼ mile away); Attapulgus Presbyterian Cemetery (approx. 0.3 miles away); Amsterdam, Georgia / Shade Grown Tobacco (approx. 3½ miles away); Gragg Lumber Company (approx. 3½ miles away); The Village, the Pits, and the Dumps (approx. 3½ miles away); Charles James Munnerlyn / “Refuge” (approx. 8 miles away).
 Touch for a list and map of all markers in Attapulgus.

 Also see . . .
 Fuller's Earth - Wikipedia.
 (Submitted on March 14, 2011, by David Seibert of Sandy Springs, Georgia.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 14, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 948 times since then and 51 times this year.
+This page was last revised on June 6, 2020.
+It was originally submitted on March 14, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,029 times since then and 17 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 14, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.